 It is possible to overcome the bully and also to develop the internal skills and boundaries to see other “bullies” coming and not let them in.
 Learning about your depression and understanding what is contributing to it for you is an important step in this process.
 While I know it can be tempting to try, don’t fall into the trap of trying to push through depression on your own without additional support.
 Once people are caught in the dynamic, it can be very hard to separate from the bully without some help.
 Sending the email or making the phone call is the first step toward reclaiming you.

-Learn more about Depression and how I can help you.
+Contact me to learn more about depression therapy and how I can help you.